The adventure lover's dream

 - Explore Mountain Pine Ridge, an amazing expanse of natural mid-elevation tropical pine forests with major sites such as Big Rock Falls, Rio Frio Cave, Rio On Pools, and more!*

-- Trek through Cockscomb Basin Wildlife Sanctuary, the world's first and only jaguar reserve, and spot rare birds, float down one of the reserve's creeks, and hike to the magnificent Tiger Fern double waterfall!
+- Trek through Cockscomb Basin Wildlife Sanctuary, the world's first and only jaguar preserve, and spot rare birds, float down one of the reserve's creeks, and hike to the magnificent Tiger Fern double waterfall!

 - Climb ancient Mayan Ruins and view the forests from above